 In 2019, the Compensation Committee and Board approved a Clawback Policy that covers incentive-based compensation for our NEOs.
-Under this policy, incentive based compensation may be subject to clawback if both (i) the Company is required to prepare an accounting restatement and (ii) our Board determines that a fraudulent or intentional act or omission of a current or former executive officer contributed to the circumstances requiring the restatement.
+Under this policy, all annual performance-based incentive bonus payments that are based upon the Company's financial performance may be subject to clawback in the event of both the Company being required to prepare an accounting restatement due to material noncompliance with a financial reporting requirement and our Board determines that a fraudulent or intentional act or omission of a current or former executive officer of the Company or Origin Bank contributed to the circumstances requiring the restatement.